Article curated by Ed Trollope

 Most Gamma-ray bursts last just a matter of seconds, but some last far longer.
 In general, these "long" GRBs are thought to be formed when a massive star reaches the end of its life.
 Accompanying these we expect to see a supernova - assuming the GRBs isn't too distant (the supernova part is much fainter).
 However, there are some apparently long GRBs which, despite being nearby, do not seem to have an accompanying supernova (e.g. GRB 060614) - why is unknown.

 Short Gamma-ray bursts are thought to be formed when two neutron stars in a binary system merge.
-We would expect gravitational waves to be emitted as this happens - but LIGO and the other gravitational wave observatories have yet to detect them.

 There are also some Gamma-ray bursts (with associated supernovae) which show unusual curvature in their X-ray spectra, which can be modelled with a blackbody component.
 This was first clearly seen in GRB 060218 and, at the time, was thought to be the shock-breakout of the supernova.
 However, the energetics are not completely understood, mainly because the numbers are so high.
 In fact, that's why we believe the systems contain jets; if the energy were emitted equally in all directions, it would mean so much energy was released that we couldn't explain it at all!